All Episodes

 Britain needs to ask itself why it's so hated, says the New York Times.

-Apparently, New York Times has done a story on this that the Brits are ticked off over.
+Apparently, the New York Times has done a story on this that the Brits are ticked off over.

-And here's a pull quote from the James Delling pole piece in the UK telegraph.
+And here's a pull quote from the James Dellingpole piece in the UK Telegraph.

 This can't go on.